Standards and Regulations

 - In all cases when credit has been awarded for AP exams, that credit will be rescinded if courses are taken which duplicate or significantly overlap the AP courses.

-Eight courses will be granted for a diploma.
+No more than four AP and IB credits (combined) will be granted.
+Four credits may be granted for an IB diploma.
 Credit for exams may be awarded only for higher-level exams (with a score of at least five) at a ratio of 4 semester units per exam.
 If certification diploma is not completed, individual courses or exams completed toward the certificate may be given credit.
 Credit will not be awarded for subsidiary exams.
 IB credits are applied toward the 32 course graduation requirement, but may not be used to satisfy the Educational Objective requirement.

 In all cases when credit has been awarded for IB exams, that credit will be rescinded if courses are taken which duplicate or significantly overlap the IB courses.